- Clear away brain fog

 Here are 10 ways you can create an abundance mindset in your life today:

-1. Become Aware of Your Thoughts
+1. Recognize the Power of Your Thoughts

 Cultivating mindfulness can help decipher when your thoughts are creating a mindset of scarcity or of abundance.
 By taking time to notice what type of thoughts are circulating in your head, you can begin to make a conscious effort to shift your thoughts towards abundance.